Security and Deployment

 Access patterns matter as much as hosting location.

 When procurement and legal teams evaluate incoming proposals, permanent external access is often harder to justify than time-bound operational support.
-The intended support model is zero standing access: specific access requests, explicit time windows, and auditable handling.
+The intended support model uses specific access requests, explicit time windows, and auditable handling.

-That helps enterprise teams answer a practical review question: not just where the system runs, but who can touch it, when, and under what documented reason.
+That helps enterprise teams answer a practical review question: who can access the system, when, and for what documented reason.

 Compliance Readiness